Source: Pixabay

 |

-The head and breast are brownish orange, the wings striped in black and white.
+The head and chest are brownish orange, the wings striped in black and white.
 The tail is black with a white transverse stripe.
 It is difficult to distinguish the female from the male.

 The female lays between five and eight eggs, which take two to three weeks to hatch.
 The young are fed by both parents.
 Interestingly, the young can spray faeces, hiss, beat with one wing and peck when threatened.

-The Snowy Owl is a summer species as it is a migratory bird.
+The Eurasian hoopoe is a summer visitor as it is a migratory bird.
 It arrives in April or May and stays until September.
-It nests in north-eastern Slovenia, in Goričko, Vipava Valley, Primorje, Kočevje and scattered elsewhere in Slovenia.
+It nests in north-eastern Slovenia, in Goričko, Vipava Valley, Primorje, Kočevsko and scattered elsewhere in Slovenia.

-In the north-western part of Slovenia, you will also hear it called the "hupkač" or "upkač".
-The reason is its call: "(H)up - (h)up - (h)up - (h)up".
+In the north-western part of Slovenia, you will also hear it called the "hupkač" or "upkač" due to its characteristic call: “(H)up – (h)up – (h)up”.

 DID YOU KNOW?